tobyfey/docassemble-lel/README.md

 ---
 ```
 The classes of Legal Objects are also defined in legalobject.py
+### TODO
+1. relevantnotmetlegalobjects isn't used, i think
+1. Wouldn't it be better to have one legalobjects list
+1. Add sets to collect information for pleadings
 ### Auto Gather

 Objects that are in the class DAList have an automatic gathering system, where the interview will ask if there are any members of the list or if there is another.
 To avoid this feature, objects have to have auto.gather set to False.